 From the top down, the ride was a little easier, though still fast and furious.
 Eventually we ended up in Valle de Bravo, a beautiful town on a lake.
 It's called the "Little Switzerland" of Mexico.
 We came in on rough cobblestone streets through droves of locals, eventually winding down a very, very steep cobblestone street that led into the main area by the lake.
 All I can say is if that cobblestone street had been wet we'd all have come out of it with brakes locked going 70 mph.
 Of course the pic doesn't capture the angle...

 We were all liking the looks of this place and Hank checked with the cops and others about a hotel.
 There was a huge arts festival going on and much of the place was booked.
 Hank eventually returned with a teenage kid and told him to hop on back of my bike and lead us to the hotel.
 We rode out of the town and around to the other side of the lake before finding the place.
 A quaint, screaming yellow place that overlooked a boat yard that overlooked the lake.
 But it was home.

 We washed and caught a cab back to town, having dinner and then wandering.
 There was an arts festival in town, a large stage had been set up and a woman violinist was playing to the crowd.
 Her music was beautiful, though she seemed a bit over-dramatic, and the stage show was excellent.
 We watched for a while, then wandered off in the dark to find an old church we'd seen in the daylight.
 Up and down the cobblestone streets in the darkness, the sounds of beautiful violin music echoing about.

 Oh the suffering…

-At a cafe', the boys look at routes to Taxco on the Garmin map software
+Looking at routes to Taxco on the Garmin software

 The air was cold and crisp, the streets ancient and filled with interesting light, patterns, voices and people.
-In the darkness we walked, the sound of The Who's "Teenage Wasteland" being played on violin echoing here and there.
+In the darkness we walked, to the echoes of The Who's "Teenage Wasteland" being played on violin.